The World of Playing Cards Logo

 The Tarot c.1450-present

 ITALY is said to be the birthplace of the tarot, along with Italian-suited playing cards.
 This is why most tarot decks have Italian suit symbols.
 According to playing-card historians tarot was originally a card game invented in the fifteenth century whose principal innovation was the introduction of trumps into card games.
 Helen Farley (2009) reckons that Duke Filippo Maria Visconti of Milan is "the most likely candidate for inventor of that first deck, sometime early in the fifteenth century".
-Thus the game of tarot uses an augmented deck of early Italian playing cards, born in a particular cultural milieu; southern Europe during the Middle Ages.
+Thus the game of tarot uses an augmented deck (78 cards) of early Italian playing cards, born in a particular cultural milieu; southern Europe during the Middle Ages.

 In the earliest surviving examples the order of the trump cards as well as their iconography and symbolism varies, reflecting the unfolding worldview of the Renaissance.
 (If tarot had been invented somewhere else, say in South America, then it might have been Inca or Mayan world view).
 The trump figures were understood as analogies of universal principles, depicting man's place in the cosmos and the divine order of things in the world of that time.
 Their imagery was not an integral part of how the game was played, but merely decorative, although there was an instructive or moralizing aspect to the imagery, perhaps aligned with the philosophical or spiritual yearnings of the Duke of Milan's élite circle.
 This made Tarot a form of cultural expression in itself: an identity statement.